 Josefa was survived by her three children, Ericson and Lea (daughter-in-law), Loribelle and Froilan (son-in-law), Irvin and Maritess (Daughter-in-law), grandchildren Jan-Lynden, Jan-Nathan, Jan-Ericson, Michael, Raphael, and Gabriel, her sisters Magdalena and Denisia, and brother Jack and Kathy (sister-in-law), and many, many beloved relatives and friends.

-To send flowers to Josefa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Josefa Antalan Baligod, please visit our floral store.